ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/create.rst

       "network": "Active Directory"
     }

-In the case of networkAccounts or socialNetworks, the account specifies the value of the actual account and the network provides a classification for the network itself.
+In the case of networkAccounts or socialNetworks, the account specifies the value of the actual account, and the network provides a classification for the network itself.

 JSON Response: